openstack/openstack-manuals/doc/doc-contrib-guide/source/api-guides.rst

 The `developer.openstack.org`_ web site is intended for application developers using the OpenStack APIs to build upon.
-It contains links to multiple SDKs for specific programming languages, API references, and API Guides.
+It contains links to multiple SDKs for specific programming languages.
+The API references and API Guides are stored on `docs.openstack.org`_.

 For existing APIs, the reference information comes from RST and YAML source files.
 The RST and YAML files get stored in your project repository in an